andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - `const response = await navigator.permissions.query({ name: "geolocation" })`
 - `const state = response.state`
 - can be 'granted', 'prompt', or 'denied'

+Sensors

+- there are different sensors on devices
+  - accelerometer (3 axis)
+  - gyroscope
+  - magnetometer
+  - proximity (proximity to the user)
+  - light sensor
+- there are two ways to consume them on the web
+  - old APIs (global DOM APIs).
+Works on iPhones
+  - Sensor API.
+Not yet in Safari